marrerom/ClientE/README.md

 - Ranking: according to the parameter rankingAlg, set the ranking algorithm used to the ElasticSearch default algorithm (control) or the BM25 implementation (treatment).
 - Color+Ranking: full-factorial experiment with all the combinations of linkColor and rankingAlg.

 The first two experiments define different URLs per variant.
 The last experiment make use of a PlanOut script instead.
-In all the cases, the parameters are received from the URL and the client changes the experience of the user according to them.
-The queries issued, the search pages loaded and the documents where the user clicked, are registered as events by calling web services offered by APONE.
+The queries issued, the search pages loaded and the documents where the user clicked, are registered as events by calling web services offered by APONE through the Javascript library [jsApone] (https://marrerom.github.io/APONE/docs/jsApone.html), included in the project in the folder 'resources'.

 It is assumed that there is an instance of the platform running at [http://ireplatform.ewi.tudelft.nl:8080/APONE](http://ireplatform.ewi.tudelft.nl:8080/APONE), with those experiments defined.
 The instance of ElasticSearch used is running on the same server, and has the Cranfield documents indexed for demonstration purposes.
-Three instances of ClientE running in the same server serve as clients for those experiments.
+Three instances of ClientE running in the same server serve as clients for those experiments (ClientColor, ClientRanking, and ClientColorRanking).

 The [platform user guide](https://marrerom.github.io/APONE/docs/APONEUserGuide.html) shows step by step how to set up the three experiments locally with the remote platform and ClientE installed locally, and contains additional information about the services provided by APONE.